trippieshadow66/Spotection/README.md

 6 Configure Parking Stalls
 python -m src.stall_config_poly
+Start from the left most lane and the furthest stall coming towards the camera as you progress for map view.
 Click around each stall (≥ 3 points).
-(thin Rectangle down center of stall works best)
-Press n to finish the stall.
+(thin Rectangle down center of stall or both corners of front part of stall and back middle for triangle) Press n to finish the stall.
 Press a number key (1-9) to assign a lane (inside the window).
 Repeat for each stall.
 Press s to save → data/lot_config.json.
+Press q to exit without saving

 6 Start Continuous Detection
 python run_system.py